 Tesuji Plasma's architecture allows cheaper transactions and higher throughput, without sacrificing security.
 Users make transactions on a child chain that derives its security from a root chain.

 Child chain refers to a blockchain that coalesces multiple transactions into a child chain block, compacting them into a single, cheap transaction on a root chain.
-OmiseGO's root chain is the Ethereum blockchain.
+OMG Network's root chain is the Ethereum blockchain.

-The key features of OmiseGO's blockchain design may be viewed as deviations from the big picture Plasma that is outlined by the original Plasma paper:
+The key features of OMG Network's blockchain design may be viewed as deviations from the big picture Plasma that is outlined by the original Plasma paper:

 Only supports transactions transferring value between addresses.